Version: 2022.3

 2D it’s attached to is Awake.

-Awake Color (Filled) Set the color of the Collider 2D Gizmo’s interior fill when the Rigidbody 2D it’s attached to is Awake.
+Awake Color (Filled) The color of the Collider 2D Gizmo’s interior fill when the Rigidbody 2D it’s attached to is Awake.

-Asleep Color (Outline) Set the color of the Collider 2D Gizmo’s outline when the Rigidbody 2D it’s attached to is Asleep.
+Asleep Color (Outline) The color of the Collider 2D Gizmo’s outline when the Rigidbody 2D it’s attached to is Asleep.

-Asleep Color (Filled) Set the color of the Collider 2D Gizmo’s interior fill when the Rigidbody 2D it’s attached to is Asleep.
+Asleep Color (Filled) The color of the Collider 2D Gizmo’s interior fill when the Rigidbody 2D it’s attached to is Asleep.

-Bounds Color Set the color of the bounds for all PhysicsShape2D that a Collider 2D creates.
+Bounds Color The color of the bounds for all PhysicsShape2D that a Collider 2D creates.

-Contacts Set the colors used for the following UI elements.
+Contacts The colors used for the following UI elements.

-Contact Color Set the color of the Collider 2D Gizmo’s contacts which are displayed as a directional arrow starting at the contact point in the direction of the contact normal.
+Contact Color The color of the Collider 2D Gizmo’s contacts which are displayed as a directional arrow starting at the contact point in the direction of the contact normal.

-Contact Arrow Scale Set the scale of the Collider 2D contacts arrow.
+Contact Arrow Scale The scale of the Collider 2D contacts arrow.
 Larger values draw the arrow larger.

 Analysis